-The core features and functionality of learning management software (LMS) are related to the administration, tracking and use of digital training and education programs.
-Companies use a learning management system to help provide training and direction for employees — but these types of systems oftentimes have several other related uses, too.
-Learning management software can help companies improve on-boarding, recruit talent and analyze performance across departments.
-Here are some of the most popular and useful features that learning management software programs offer to businesses:
+Learning management system requirements and features are related to the administration, tracking and use of digital training and education programs.
+Companies use LMS software to help provide training and direction for employees.
+Learning management software can also help companies improve onboarding, recruit talent, improve employee skill sets and analyze performance across departments.

 Core Learning Tools

-Fundamentally, a learning management system helps facilitate e-learning content and structuring online courses.
-It helps fine-tune different types of online training, such as online safety training and training oriented toward the company’s specific needs and/or corporate culture.
+Fundamentally, a learning management system helps facilitate elearning content and structuring online courses.
+It helps fine-tune different types of training, such as online safety training and training oriented toward the company’s specific needs and/or corporate culture.

-Some common features of these tools include embedding PowerPoint presentations or videos into online training courses.
-Several vendors also offer e-learning tracking, where companies can see, at a glance, how particular employees performed in these training modules.
-Some vendors offer post-lesson assessments for this purpose, as a part of e-learning reporting.
+Some common LMS functionality includes embedding PowerPoint presentations or videos into courses.
+Some LMS vendors also offer eLearning tracking where companies can see how particular learners performed in these training modules.
+Some vendors offer post-lesson assessments for this purpose as a part of eLearning reporting.

 Performance Management Tools

-Some learning management software platforms go beyond just assessing training, and offer ongoing performance management information for business intelligence.
+Some learning management software platforms go beyond assessing training and offer ongoing analysis of performance management information.
 Performance-focused learning resources can be built into a particular LMS platform.
 With sophisticated LMS tools, businesses can analyze the proficiency of employees in a particular skill area, assess their leadership capabilities, or focus on different types of core business processes and how well people perform them.

 Centralized Human Resources